giangcutebhc2/giangcutebhc2/README.md

 ### :man_technologist: About Me :

-<h3 align="left">Ph.D.
-Student at Sejong University, Department of Artificial Intelligence and Robotics & Department of Convergence Engineering for Intelligent Drone, South Korea</h3>
+<h3 align="left"> Integrated Master's and PhD Student at Sejong University, Department of Artificial Intelligence and Robotics & Department of Convergence Engineering for Intelligent Drone, South Korea</h3>

 - 🌱 I'm currently learning about **AI for wireless communication**
 - 📫 How to reach me **[vuongng.cce@gmail.com](mailto:vuongng.cce@gmail.com)**